zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![Screenshot of the Basics tab, with fields set to the previously mentioned settings.](media/lab-virtual-machine-basics-tab.png "Create a virtual machine Basics tab")

-    > **Note**: Default settings are used for the remaining tabs, so they can be skipped.
+    > **Note**: Default settings are used for the remaining tabs so that they can be skipped.

 5. Select **Review + create** to validate the configuration.